andkov/launching-pad-cfd/README.md

 - [caseload-forecast-demo](https://github.com/andkov/caseload-forecast-demo) — example of a complete forecasting pipeline using Income Support caseload data
 - [aim-2025-sandbox](https://github.com/andkov/aim-2025-sandbox/) — example of an exploratory data science project using the Book Chamber of Ukraine data, created to accompany AIM academy training

-## Possible Research Question
+## Sample Initial Prompt

-- What is the historic trend of Income Support caseload?
-How does breaking it down by BFE and ETW change the story?
+> I'd like to explore the data table  is-aggregated-data-april-2005-sep-2025.csv described by INPUT-manifest.md and aswer the following questions: 1) What is the trend of the total caseload of income support?
+2) what do this trend look like when we break it by BFE and ETW components?